lingtalfi/Chloroform/README.md

 - AjaxFileBoxField: is generally represented by an html input tag of type file with a drop zone.
 It's coupled with a third-party javascript client and a backend service to provide the desired functionality of uploading the files via ajax.
 - PasswordField: is generally represented by an html input tag of type password.
+- DecorativeField: used to represent any kind of decorative elements in the form